New research shows 25-30% of couples who attend relationship counselling fail.

 - Relationship counselling has a stigma in Australia.
 Unfortunately, there is still a stigma in Australia around seeking professional support for relationship issues.
 Many people believe that going to counselling for your relationship is a sign that the relationship is broken and can’t be fixed.
 The research showed that only one in five couples seek professional help even when there are significant relationship issues.

 One of the most surprising statistics I found from this research was that 40% of couples who divorce never seek relationship counselling.
-This is quite amazing – almost half of couples who are on the brink of ending their marriage don’t consider relationship counselling as a viable alternative to divorce.
+Many couples also don’t attend pre-marriage counselling.
+This is quite amazing – almost half of the couples who are on the brink of ending their marriage don’t consider relationship counselling as a viable alternative to divorce.

 So what can we make of all this?